-Our trip starts at Bilbao airport where our staff will welcome you before the transfer to our hotel in San Sebastian.
+Our trip starts at San Sebastian airport where our staff will welcome you before the transfer to our hotel in San Sebastian.

 After lunch, an orientation meeting and bike build-up we’ll head out on our warm-up ride.
 Our ride takes us over the Jaizkibel climb, made famous by the Clasica San Sebastian pro race.

 Meeting Time and Place